ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Explain your approach towards the reproduction of the algorithm of the paper:

-The approach taken to reproduce the algorithm described by X was primarily motivated by portability.
-To that end, the code associated with this assignment has been written in JavaScript.
+The approach taken to reproduce the algorithm described by Mitic, Vukovic, Petrovic and Miljkoiv (2015) was primarily motivated by portability.
+Consequently, the code associated with this assignment has been written in JavaScript.
 This means that it can be run on any web browser.
-It also means that potential problems that might have arisen due the algorithm have been written in a specific version of a language or on a specific operating system should have been avoided.
+Potential problems that might have arisen had the algorithm have been written in a specific version of a language / specific operating system should have been avoided.

+The JavaScript code contains a separate class for each of the key components within the algorithm.
+- The `src/food.js` class defines all of the search space coordinates of the food.
+- The `src/fruitFly.js` class defines the coordinates and all of the processes that can be applied to a fruit fly.
+- The `src/fruitFlies.js` aggregates the fruit flies and handled communication between them and the swarm.
+- The `src/swarm.js` class represents the swarm.
+- `src/alpha.js` contains functions handling the Chebyshev chaotic map.
+- Finally, `src/foa.js` contains functions representing the phases of the algorithm, including `smell` and `vision`.

+In addition, `src/print.js` contains a function that prints the algorithm's results onto the web page in Comma Delimited Format (CSV).

+Further information about the build and testing process used for the code above can be found within the `README.md`.

 ---